HD Hyundai Infracore

-HD Hyundai Infracore Co., Ltd., formerly known as Doosan Infracore, is a South Korean company that manufactures construction equipment and commercial and military engines.
-It is one of the largest construction equipment manufacturers by sales revenue.
+HD Hyundai Infracore Co., Ltd., formerly known as Doosan Infracore, was a South Korean company that manufactures construction equipment and commercial and military engines.
+It was one of the largest construction equipment manufacturers by sales revenue.

 Doosan Infracore was acquired by HD Hyundai (former Hyundai Heavy Industries Group) in 2021.
+The brand name Develon has been used since 2023.

+In January 2026, the company was merged into Hyundai's existing HD Construction Equipment company.